kirtiparghi/InstagramApp/README.md

   > Shows the number of friends the person has

-> Camera -> take a picture, add a comment, geotag it, and save it to your instagram page
+# Camera -> take a picture, add a comment, geotag it, and save it to your instagram page

-> Find a Friend -> Show a map of your current location + the 5 friends who are closest to you
+# Find a Friend -> Show a map of your current location + the 5 friends who are closest to you

-> Search for a photo
+# Search for a photo
   > Search for a photo that is marked with a specific #hashtag

-> Commenting
+# Commenting
-  > Ability to comment on your friend’s photos.
+  > Ability to comment on your friend’s photos